Harvey783/game-reviews/README.md

 ## Usage

-Enter the below command after Installation and follow the on screen prompts.
+Type the below and follow the on screen prompts.

 $ game_reviews